 Because the Manifestor energy is so strong, it’s helpful to temper your strength with compassion and patience.
 The more you inform and engage people by honoring their contribution to your creations, the easier your path will be.

-Reflectors In Marketing and Business
+Human Design Reflector Entrepreneurs In Marketing and Business

 Reflectors are the most rare type in Human Design, making up only 1% of the population.